-The traditional method of raising animals was also destroyed, which incorporated through experience the understanding and knowledge of how many cattle should graze in an area, in which seasons and when they should transfer the animals elsewhere to avoid the negative consequences of over-grazing.
+The traditional method of raising animals was also destroyed, which incorporated through experience the understanding and knowledge of how many goats and sheep should graze in an area, in which seasons and when they should transfer the animals elsewhere to avoid the negative consequences of over-grazing.

 These were not ecological practices but based on common sense, the knowledge and experience of many years (which today we place no value on) and naturally on the necessity of survival.
 They did not exhaust nature because they knew that they would be harming themselves in the end.
 The remains of this traditional method of raising animals we see even today on all the islands, with the dry-stone walls and the stone pathways which they used to divide up the grazing areas.

-The reversal of the autonomy of the islands began in the 1980s, when the state authorities, following European policy – which proved disastrous for the islands – devalued that ancient and tested system of management and encouraged the islanders – both farmers and others – to take an annual subsidy for however many sheep and goats they decided to raise, with no examination ofhow much the island could bear, the care of management or the availability of the right conditions for the produce.
+The reversal of the autonomy of the islands began in the 1980s, when the state authorities, following a European policy – which proved disastrous for the islands – devalued that ancient and tested system of management and encouraged the islanders – both farmers and others – to take an annual subsidy for however many sheep and goats they decided to raise.
+There was, no examination of the carrying capacity (i.e. how much many animals an area/ island could bear), no care for management of the livestock, nor a prerequisite for production of milk, cheese or meat.
 The result was catastrophic for animal raising.
-The few hundred animals became many thousands, for example 35,000 sheep and goats on Ikaria for 9,000 inhabitants, 3,000 sheep and goats on Arki for 40 residents, and so on.
+With the incentive of making profit from the subsidies, the few hundred animals became many thousands, for example 35,000 sheep and goats on Ikaria of 9,000 inhabitants, 3,000 sheep and goats on Arki island of 40 residents, and so on.